Funding Supports Junior Achievement Work Readiness & Financial Literacy programs for At-Risk Children

 About Junior Achievement of South Florida

 Junior Achievement of South Florida (JA) inspires and prepares youth to succeed in a global economy.
 JA provides real-world training in financial literacy including budgeting, spending, investing and the use of credit; offers cutting-edge skill-building opportunities that enable young people to explore meaningful, productive careers; teaches students how to start businesses; and introduces entrepreneurial values that strengthen workplaces.
-Last year, with the help of over 7,000 trained corporate and community volunteers, JA delivered over 20 various programs to almost 50,000 students in classrooms throughout Broward and South Palm Beach Counties and at JA World Huizenga Center at the Lillian S. Wells Pavilion on the Broward College North Campus, a first-class facility housing JA BizTown and JA Finance Park.
-For more information about Junior Achievement of South Florida, visit www.jasouthflorida.org.
+Last year, with the help of over 7,100 trained corporate and community volunteers, JA delivered over 20 various programs to more than 54,000 students in classrooms throughout Broward and south Palm Beach counties and at JA World Huizenga Center at the Lillian S. Wells Pavilion, a first-class facility housing JA BizTown and JA Finance Park.
+For more information about Junior Achievement of South Florida, visit www.JASouthFlorida.org.
+Follow JA on social media @jasouthflorida.